 Trademark Information

-All of IUP's trademarks, service marks, logos, and identifiers are owned by Indiana University of Pennsylvania and cannot be used or reproduced without permission from the chief marketing officer.
+All of IUP’s trademarks, service marks, logos, and identifiers are owned by Indiana University of Pennsylvania and cannot be used or reproduced without permission from brand management.

 The requirement to secure permission for use of a trademark, service mark, logo, or identifier applies to both on- and offline uses, including use on social media accounts.